Follow updates on the City's Response to COVID-19 | Visit the Burlington COVID-19 Resource and Recovery Center

 - Try to tell another person how to vote once you‘re inside the building where voting is taking place.

-- Mislead the Board of Civil Authority about your own or another person‘s eligibility to vote.
+- Mislead the Board for Registration of Voters about your own or another person‘s eligibility to vote.

 - Show your marked ballot to others in order to let them know how you voted.